Contents

 To appear for JEE Main and JEE Advanced, candidates must fulfill the following requirements.

-Educational Qualification: Must have passed Class 12 or equivalent with Physics, Chemistry, and Mathematics.
+Educational Qualification: Minimum qualification requirement for JEE Main is that students must have passed Class 12 or equivalent with Physics, Chemistry, and Mathematics.

 Age Limit: No specific age limit, but candidates must have completed their Class 12 in the last three years.